 Security Officer Certification and Diploma Program Information

 Diploma programs in security officer training do not exist.
-Individuals interested in a security officer diploma program can look to a certificate program instead.
+Individuals interested in such education can look to a certificate program instead.
 After gaining experience in the field, security officers may be eligible to earn industry certification and credentials.

 Security officer certificate programs prepare graduates for entry-level law enforcement careers as security guards or surveillance specialists.
 At the certificate level, programs train future security guards in practical fieldwork techniques.
-Students also gain oral and written communication skills and learn to solve security-related problems.
+Students also have opportunities to gain oral and written communication skills and to become proficient in solving security-related problems.